Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Methodology

 \subsubsection{Model Building}

 We conducted detailed analyses of eye-tracking data to investigate how different locomotion techniques influence user behavior.
-These analyses aim to reveal potential cognitive and attentional differences among participants using teleportation, voice-based steering locomotion, and LLM-driven locomotion techniques.
+These analyses aim to reveal potential cognitive and attentional differences among participants using different locomotion methods.
 Additionally, we trained classification models to predict the locomotion condition based on eye-tracking features.
 This exploratory analysis helps identify which features are most affected by the locomotion technique and which features are the most predictive or distinctive in differentiating between the locomotion techniques.
+The feature set was selected from commonly used gaze, blink, and pupil metrics associated with attention, visual search, fatigue, and cognitive load~\cite{holmqvist2011eye,just1980theory,beatty1982task,benedetto2011driver,bahill1975main}.
+Non-linear pupillary responses to cognitive load are well-established~\cite{beatty1982task,payne1968workload}.
+To enable the Logistic Regression L2 classifier to capture these quadratic relationships in pupil dynamics, we applied a degree-2 polynomial expansion (squared transforms) to the pupil diameter features.
 We provide the full list of features used in Table~\ref{tbl_features}.